BFEdev/BFE.dev-solutions/quiz/1-promise-order_en.md

 3. Micro Tasks are created by function calls like `Promise.then()`, `queueMicrotask()` .etc.
 4. After each Macro task is executed, if there are Micro tasks created, Event loop executes them first before executing next Macro task.

-OK, now let's breakdown the code in the question.
+OK, now let's break down the code in the question.

 ## Step-sy-step Question Analysis